openshift/origin/pkg/diagnostics/README.md

 * master/node configuration is based on a configuration file in a standard location
 * all components log to journald

-Having configuration files in standard locations means you will generally not even need to specify where to find them.
+Having configuration files where ansible places them means you will generally not even need to specify where to find them.
 Running:

     openshift ex diagnostics

-by itself will look for master and node configs (in addition to client config file) in the standard locations and use them if found; so this should make the Enterprise use case as simple as possible.
+by itself will look for master and node configs (in addition to client config file) in the standard locations and use them if found; so this should make the ansible-installed use case as simple as possible.
 It's also very easy to use configuration files when they are not in the expected Enterprise locations: